 Join The Redwood Legacy Society

-Thank you for considering making a legacy gift to Sempervirens Fund.
-When you make a planned gift to Sempervirens Fund, you become a member of our Redwood Legacy Society, a select group of donors who want to ensure that future generations will be able to enjoy the magnificent coast redwoods of the Santa Cruz Mountains.
+With your planned (legacy) gift, you become a member of our Redwood Legacy Society, a passionate group of givers who intend for future generations to enjoy the magnificent coast redwoods of the Santa Cruz Mountains.
 Society members receive special invitations to Sempervirens Fund events.

 You can name Sempervirens Fund as a partial or total beneficiary of your Individual Retirement Account (IRA), pension plan, employer retirement plan, Keogh plan, 401(k), 403(b), or other qualified pension plan.
-This type of gift to Sempervirens Fund is distributed outside probate and is entirely free of both federal estate tax and income tax.
+This type of gift to Sempervirens Fund is distributed outside probate and is free of federal estate tax and income tax.

 Retained Life Estate